fusorjs/dom/README.md

 # @fusorjs/dom

-Fusor declaratively manages the DOM.

-Fusor is a simple, flexible, standard-compliant, and performant library.
+Fusor is a simple, functional Javascript library that declaratively creates and updates DOM nodes.

-> It fuses the DOM Elements.
+> It fuses DOM elements.

 ## Example